andrevilas/xpory-trader/docs/sprints/trader/control-plane-api.md

 `traderAccount` object whenever the Control Plane has issued Trader metadata for the tenant.
 WL Nodes should persist the Trader locally (idempotently) and reply with `trader.account.confirmed` telemetry once the record is stored.

+## CP → WL trader sync (manual recovery)
+When a WL is re-registered in the CP and its local Trader Account still exists, operators can trigger a recovery sync:

+- `POST /wls/{id}/trader/sync` (CP admin auth)
+- The CP calls `GET {gatewayUrl}/control-plane/trader-account` with a short-lived JWT issued by `/wls/{id}/token`.
+- The WL returns `{ id, name, status, contactEmail, contactPhone, whiteLabelId }`.

 ## JWT Scopes Contract